Discover global hiring strategies from leading recruitment platforms

 Fixed-term employment contract

-• Employers can renew it for up to four years
+Employers can renew fixed term contracts for up to four years.

 Probation period in the employment contract